IN THIS SECTION

 Call us now on 01 215 0250 to register and please feel free to share with anyone who may be interested.
 See what's on during the coming months through the link below!

 ARC Cancer Support Centres provides professional psychosocial services to people affected by cancer through all stages of your cancer care, from diagnosis, through treatment and beyond.
-If you would like to refer a patient to ARC, please fill out our patient referral form.
-If you have any questions regarding our referral process, you can email firstname.lastname@example.org or telephone us on 01-2150250
+If you have any questions or to refer a patient to for supports at ARC, please email firstname.lastname@example.org or telephone us on 01-2150250

 Talks about Cancer

 ARC Cancer Support Centres provides a variety of talks that are open to healthcare professionals.
-We deliver talks on topics such as fatigue, nutrition and talking to children about cancer.
-Please call the relevant centre if you would like to register for a forthcoming event
+We deliver talks on topics such as fatigue, sleep, nutrition and talking to children about cancer.
+Please email email@example.com to be added to our mailing list for upcoming talks.

 All of our services are free-of-charge